datanav/docs/json-push.rst

 serialisation of entities as JSON is described in more detail :doc:`here <entitymodel>`.

-If the sequence_id is not the same as the one that that is currently active, then it will replace the active one (full sync only).
+If the sequence_id is not the same as the one that is currently active, then it will replace the active one (full sync only).
 Only a single sequence_id should be active at any time.
 A sequence id goes out of scope when the 'is_last=true' request parameter is given.
 Note